ElektorLabs/160205-LEDitrion-scoreboard/README.md

 # 160205 - LEDitron scoreboard

-Software for the LEDitrion scoreboard
+Software for the LEDitron scoreboard

 ## Getting Started